 The following 15 sentences use compound subjects:

-Anyone soccer team and anybody on the basketball team is eligible for the scholarship.
+- Anyone on the soccer team and anybody on the basketball team is eligible for the scholarship.

 The following 15 sentences use compound verbs: